5 People You Need on Your Content Marketing Team

 2. Analytics Expert

-In today’s data-driven marketplace, you really can’t get around having a dedicated analytics lead on your marketing team.
+In today’s data-driven marketplace, you really can’t get around having a dedicated analytics lead on your digital marketing team.
 There are several reasons for this.

 First and foremost, most people aren’t experts at statistics and content direction.
 Your content director probably won’t be, either.
 Allow him or her to focus on curating and shaping your brand’s stories and reserve functions like SEO optimization, keyword analysis and channel integration for a true data scientist.